marvinwong12/r-AITA_classifier/README.md

 <img width="1101" height="197" alt="Screenshot 2026-07-24 at 5 01 32 PM" src="https://github.com/user-attachments/assets/7b2e210a-6f8d-41da-99c9-72d977cdba79" />

+## Abstract

+Redditors are frequently described as a "hive-mind".
+That is, a group whose collective consensus is so uniform it ought to be trivially predictable.
+What began as an attempt to prove or disprove this idea quickly turned into an analysis of the friction between natural language processing and human social dynamics.

+As it turns out, evaluating whether someone is "the asshole" isn't a simple classification problem.
+Social media text is notoriously noisy, grammatically inconsistent, and steeped in sarcasm.
+More importantly, r/AITA posts represent a chaotic web of unwritten social contracts, family feuds, and financial boundaries.
+This project documents the journey of fine-tuning, evaluating, and deploying a Transformer model to parse these messy, deeply human stories.

 ## Executive Summary:

-Redditors are commonly described as being a hive-mind, a singularly agreeing, predictable entity.
-This project started as an attempt to verify this claim.
-However, this quickly grew into an analysis of just how challenging the task of classifying interpersonal conflict bias in unstructured in social media text can be.
-From the perspective of the writing, social media posts are often noisy, grammatically and narratively inconsistent, and full of nuances like sarcasm.
-An additional layer of difficulty arises from the complex weaving of social norms, interpersonal relations, and financial obligations that r/AITA posts often describe.

 This project implements a production-grade NLP pipeline: